-Special thanks goes to the IETF Organising team for having us as Technology Champions!
-Nick Sullivan head of cryptography expert at CloudFlare, Charkes Eckel, Barry Leiba, Meetecho team, Cisco for sponsoring the event and the all members of the cyberstorm.mu team which made this hackathon a success in the world history of Mauritius.
+Special thanks go to the IETF Organising team for having us as Technology Champions!
+Nick Sullivan head of cryptography expert at CloudFlare, Charles Eckel, Barry Leiba, Meetecho team, Cisco for sponsoring the event and all members of the cyberstorm.mu team which made this hackathon a success in the world history of Mauritius.

 "I had initially started a bit slow, as I was working on other projects in parallel.
 Everyone was already deeply immersed in their projects, we could see PRs and code merges flying right from the first day." - Codarren Velvindron